simozzer/FourBar/README.md

 I've decided to try use a mix of basic an assembler for this, as it will simplify the code (particularly the load & save routines).

+The latest working version of the program is available in the build section as FOURBAR.TAP